Bánov, Slovakia

 Bánov (Bánkeszi) is a municipality and village in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1113.

 Geography

-The village lies at an elevation of 125 metres (410 ft) and covers an area of 19.763 km² (7.631 mi²).
-It has a population of about 3780 people.
+The village lies at an elevation of 125 metres (410 ft) and covers an area of 19.763 km2 (7.631 mi2).
+It has a population of about 3697 people.

+Population

 Ethnicity

 The population is about 98% Slovak.

 Facilities

 The village has a public library, a DVD rental store and a cinema.
 It also has a gym and football pitch.